 Cholesterol in the body

 Cholesterol is needed in the body for the proper functioning of nerves and hormonal balance.
 It is important to keep a check on fat consumption for healthy cholesterol levels.
-An unhealthy diet, inactive lifestyle and smoking contribute majorly to high cholesterol levels in the body, which gives rise to many serious health issues.
+A high cholesterol diet, inactive lifestyle and smoking increase the bad cholesterol levels in the body, which gives rise to many serious health issues.

 Which are the High Cholesterol Foods?

 It is important to be aware of the foods that are highly nutritious but contribute to high cholesterol when consumed in excess.
-Some of the most commonly eaten food items which are high in cholesterol are:
+Some of the most common food items which are high in cholesterol are:

 Eggs, fried chicken, crabs, shrimps, cheese, butter, mutton, bacon, sausages, and full-fat dairy products.